jaeger401/InterviewQuestions/2nd-largest-in-BST/README.md

 1. At the root, if it's inserted first.
 2. The parent of the largest element.
    * Wait, this is equivalent to the first case, because if it's the root, then by definition the only element in its right sub-tree would be the largest element.
 3. The largest node of the left sub-tree of the largest node.
+(Anyone smell recursion?)

 ####The Algorithm